kagbogre/electron-custom-notifications/README.md

 # electron-custom-notifications
 Display customized HTML/CSS notifications in a cross-platform way.
+Instead of relying on Windows, Mac or Linux APIs to show notifications, this uses an extra Electron window to display them, giving the developer the freedom to style the notifications as they choose to.